Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Methodology and Implementation

-where $q$ is a non-negative hyperparameter that determines how directional information is perceived and processed.
-Use $i$ to represent the imaginary unit.
-Based on $\mathbf{A}^s$ and $\boldsymbol{\Theta}^{(q)}$, the complex Hermitian adjacency matrix $\mathbf{H}^{(q)}$ is defined in Equation \eqref{Hermitian adj_mx},
+where $q$ is a non-negative hyperparameter that determines how to handle the directionality of the graph.
+Use $\mathrm{i}$ to represent the imaginary unit.
+Based on $\mathbf{W}^s$ and $\boldsymbol{\Theta}^{(q)}$, the normalized magnetic Laplacians is formulated as,